-- 1. An acting-up allowance shall be payable to a doctor who, with the approval of their employer, takes over the full range of duties and responsibilities of a consultant, subject to the following provisions: - a. when a consultant is absent for more than a qualifying period of fourteen days other than on annual or professional leave within the recommended standard for the senior grade, and arrangements cannot be made either for cover by other consultants or for a locum to be engaged, a doctor under these Terms and Conditions shall be paid for acting-up if the employing organisation consider it is practicable for the doctor to take over the full range of duties and responsibilities of the absent consultant without supervision; - b. the allowance shall be such as to bring the doctor's rate of pay to the rate of pay he or she would receive on promotion to the consultant grade; - c. payment of the allowance shall have effect from the first day of the qualifying period. - d. the rate of allowance shall be determined in accordance with the appropriate schedule in the 2003 Consultant TCS.
-The allowance shall include any payment for fees for lectures to non medical or non dental staff and doctors and dentists as set out in the 2003 Consultant TCS.
-A doctor while acting up in the consultant grade will also be entitled to the arrangements on travelling allowance and mileage as set out in the 2003 Consultant TCS; - e. continuity of a period of acting-up will not be broken by days on which the practitioner is not required to be on duty; continuity will normally be broken by absence on leave of any kind of more than fourteen days and a further qualifying period of fourteen consecutive days will be required after such absence.
+- 1. An acting-up allowance shall be payable to a doctor who, with the approval of their employer, takes over the full range of duties and responsibilities of a consultant, subject to the following provisions: - a. when a consultant is absent for more than a qualifying period of fourteen days other than on annual or professional leave within the recommended standard for the senior grade, and arrangements cannot be made either for cover by other consultants or for a locum to be engaged, a doctor under these Terms and Conditions shall be paid for acting-up if the employing organisation consider it is practicable for the doctor to take over the full range of duties and responsibilities of the absent consultant without supervision; - b. the allowance shall be such as to bring the doctor's rate of pay to the rate of pay he or she would receive on promotion to the consultant grade; - c. payment of the allowance shall have effect from the agreed date of the Associate Specialist taking up the full range of duties and responsibilities. - d. the rate of allowance shall be determined in accordance with Appendix 3 of the 2004 Scottish Consultant Contract TCS.
+The allowance shall include any payment for fees for lectures to non medical or non dental staff and doctors and dentists as set out in the 2004 Scottish Consultant Contract TCS.
+A doctor while acting up in the consultant grade will also be entitled to the arrangements on travelling allowance and mileage as set out in the 2004 Scottish Consultant Contract TCS; - e. continuity of a period of acting-up will not be broken by days on which the practitioner is not required to be on duty; continuity will normally be broken by absence on leave of any kind of more than fourteen days and a further qualifying period of fourteen consecutive days will be required after such absence.
 A doctor shall not act up under the arrangements set out in this schedule for a continuous period longer than 6 months.